 As an Amazon Associate, I earn from qualifying purchases.

-These Air Fryer Twice-Baked Potatoes are a perfect weeknight dinner, snack, or appetizers.
+These Air Fryer Twice-Baked Potatoes are a perfect weeknight dinner, snack, or appetizer.
 They’re baked, not fried, and are packed with so much flavor with just a few ingredients.

-a plate of air fryer twice baked potatoes topped with cheese, chopped bacon, and green onions
+a grey plate with air fryer twice baked potatoes on it.

 Want to save this recipe?